 If the goal of your Facebook The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve. is less about volume and more about Return on Ad Spend, you should consider the Minimum ROAS Facebook bid strategy.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More is less about volume and more about Return on Ad Spend, you should consider the Minimum ROAS Facebook When you enter an ad into the auction, Meta will bid for you.
+But in some cases, it may benefit you to adjust the bidding strategy to get better results.
+Options include Highest Volume, Cost Per Result Goal, Highest Value, ROAS Goal, and Bid Cap.
+More.

 In this post, we’ll discuss what ROAS is, how to use the Minimum ROAS Facebook bid strategy, when to use it, and things to consider.